enjoyEC

 Hardware

-The built-in hardware of the V9 is more in the low-budget area.
-The 4.5 inch display only offers a resolution of 960×540 pixels, and only a 1.2 GHz dual core processor from Mediatek is installed.
-In terms of RAM, we only get 512MB and the internal memory is also a bit tight at 4GB, but can be expanded with a micro SD card.
-Without memory expansion you still have about 270MB available.
+The built-in hardware of the V9 is more in the low budget range.
+The 4.5 inch display only offers a resolution of 960x540 pixels, and only a 1.2 GHz dual core processor from Mediatek is installed.
+Regarding the RAM, we only get 512MB and the internal memory is a bit tight with 4GB, but can be expanded with a micro SD card.
+Without memory expansion, you still have around 270MB available.

 The enjoyEC V9 is only capable of 2G and 3G.
 On 4G, so LTE, you have to do without.